 High blood glucose levels can increase your risk for a heart attack by causing damage to smaller blood vessels and contributing to plaque buildup on blood vessels walls.
 Managing blood glucose levels may delay cardiovascular problems that contribute to heart attacks.
 If you have diabetes, work with your doctor to develop a plan to manage your blood glucose levels.

-If you are being treated for hypertension , adhere to the treatment plan outlined by your doctor.
+If you are being treated for high blood pressure , adhere to the treatment plan outlined by your doctor.
 Monitor your blood pressure regularly.
 Talk to your doctor about checking your blood pressure at home.

 Dietary changes, regular exercise, and medications can help you control your blood pressure.
 The DASH diet is a plan designed to help reduce blood pressure.